thegirlinblackhoodie/thegirlinblackhoodie.github.io/stories/bar_hopping_gone_wrong/bar_hopping_gone_wrong.md

 Then he asked:  “What’s your birth date?”

 A kindergarten-level question.
 Except he didn’t want my birthdate — he wanted the one on the ID card, which I absolutely did not memorize.
-My brain chose that moment to become a blank Word document.

 I panicked.
 Absolutely malfunctioned.
 So I did the only thing my survival instincts offered:
 I took the ID back from his hand and ran.
 Not in a straight line.
 Not with dignity.
-I sprinted in random directions like a lost GPS signal, and my friends couldn’t even keep up with me.
+I sprinted in random directions, and my friends couldn’t even keep up with me.

-Eventually they had to call me to figure out where I’d disappeared because I was somewhere down the street, breathless, confused, and questioning my entire existence.
+Eventually they had to call me to figure out where I’d disappeared because I was somewhere down the street, breathless and confused.

 And that’s how I learned one very important lesson:
 Bar hopping is not for people who forget their ID.